-In product development, a scrum sprint is a set period of time during which specific work has to be completed and made ready for review.
+In Agile product development, a sprint is a set period of time during which specific work has to be completed and made ready for review.

 After a sprint begins, the product owner must step back and let the team do their work.
-During the sprint, the team holds daily stand up meeting to discuss progress and brainstorm solutions to challenges.
+During the sprint, the team holds daily stand-up meetings to discuss progress and brainstorm solutions to challenges.
 The project owner may attend these meetings as an observer but is not allowed to participate unless it is to answer questions.
 (See pigs and chickens).
-The project owner may not make requests for changes during a sprint and only the scrum master has the power to interrupt or stop the sprint.
+The project owner may not make requests for changes during a sprint and only the scrum master or project manager has the power to interrupt or stop the sprint.

 At the end of the sprint, the team presents its completed work to the project owner and the project owner uses the criteria established at the sprint planning meeting to either accept or reject the work.

 A variety of roles are involved in a sprint, with each working on different parts of the process.
 These roles include:

 - Product owner: This person represents the business or user community and is a liaison between the development team and customers.
 The product owner is in charge of working with the user group to define, prioritize and adjust what features will be in the product release.
 They also accept or reject work results and keep customers upraised of the project’s status.

 - Scrum master: This person is the main facilitator for the project’s development team.
 They manage the process for how information is exchanged during the sprint, including leading stand-up meetings and helping the team stay on track by mediating problems and removing obstacles.
 Their main focuses are transparency, observation and organization.

 - Scrum team: This group of people is responsible for executing the work.
 In addition to developers, the scrum team can contain testers, architects, designers and IT operations While the scrum master is charged with protecting the team and keeping focus, the team itself is self-managed and ultimately responsible for collectively determining how to reach their goals.